-A. An ARTEX C406-N Emergency Locator Transmitter (ELT) System is installed to help rescue teams find the airplane if there is a crash.
+A. An Artex ME406 Emergency Locator Transmitter (ELT) System is installed to help rescue teams find the airplane in the event of a crash.
 It is made to operate in a wide range of environmental conditions and is resistant to the forces caused by many types of accidents.